tongjie-chen/quorum/README.md

 ([State machine replication - Wikipedia](https://en.wikipedia.org/wiki/State_machine_replication)),
 where each machine depends on input and have finite steps to end execution.
 To ensure the correctness, if `f` of the maximum tolerance for the number of failed or malicious nodes, then `f+1` correct results are needed.
 In case of malicious attacks of size `f`, the number of total nodes `n` to ensure correct operation of the network is at least `3f+1`.

 Previous algorithms have been proposed.
 The advantage of QBFT is to have a low communication latency of three with normal case and view change communication complexity of `O(n^2)` .
 This is most relevant in situation where the execution and communication delay is not easy to predict.

-A quorum is the the number of `floor((n+f)/2)+1`.
+A quorum is the number of `floor((n+f)/2)+1`.

 Normal operation is like a state machine.
 Without failure of scale larger than `f+1`, the state of node changes from setup to pre-prepare to prepare and then commit and to final state.
 It starts with a leader to propose value to broadcast to other nodes to start other nodes in state machine manner.

 Because the communication delay may be infinite if a node is down or erroneous outputs from nodes, the algorithms uses round change to keep